Chaitali-24csu246/Fakenews-checking/README.md

 It relies on hugging face model for primary detection, but in case of failure, NB model kicks in.
 ---
 NOTE: This repository also includes local model training file and related datasets.
 THEY ARE NOT REQD.
 FOR CODE EXECUTION
+NOTE: use news.txt for testing as csv and txt files are the only ones compatible
 ## **Features**

 -  Uses both a local NB model and HF BERT model.